 The portion of the paved vehicle access way between a car parking area and the property boundary, excluding any associated landscaping or pedestrian path on either side.

 What is a crossover?

-The vehicle access point (or driveway) running from the property boundary to the edge of the road. (i.e. on the verge)
+The vehicle access leading from the road kerb to the lot boundary (i.e. on the verge).

 Do I need Development Approval?